 - Clients are often anxious about meeting online.
 So be confident that this can be a good option for them and that it won’t be difficult.

 - Always have a back-up way to contact people.
 Phone numbers are best because they aren’t reliant on the internet.
 If there’s a problem with logging on, ring them quickly, don’t wait for them to become anxious.
 You may need to talk them through the details of Zoom and sound.

 The Setting at Your End

 - Make sure your laptop/camera is at horizontal height so that the client is not looking up your nostrils.
-The picture of you that goes out should not show your room’s ceiling.
+The picture of you that goes out should not show your room’s ceiling or floor.